-Note: We noticed that LessTif tends to produce various warnings during the operation of MissionLab.
-Thus, we recommend you to use Open Motif.
+Note 4: We noticed that LessTif version of Motif (API for X Window GUI) tends to produce various warnings during the operation of MissionLab, and it even fails to show some of the widgets if executed from Fedora Core 5.
+Hence, we recommend you to use Open Motif version of Motif.